 Allow us to leave a few pointers, which will better help us to help you:

-The more information you can provide us in your first message to us, the easier it is for us to help.
+The more information you can provide in your first message to us, the easier it is for us to help.
+Explain with as much clarity and detail as possible what it is you need from us, and we'll set about helping as best we can; less back and forth emails = faster resolution.
 Please don’t send screenshots or attach tickets unless asked to (when looking things up, it’s easier if we can copy/paste info from the email body rather than download/manually read files).
 Your six-digit Order Number is great if you know it; your Ticket ID is the next best thing after that.
 Thereafter, we of course need the exact name of the event, but feel free to also inform us of:

 • Names on the tickets